Managing chronic conditions

 Some chronic conditions are not preventable because they are genetic or the cause is unknown.
 Examples include type 1 diabetes, multiple sclerosis, rheumatoid arthritis and cystic fibrosis.

-Other chronic conditions can sometimes develop due to risk factors that people can change.
+Other chronic conditions can sometimes develop due to risk factors that people can control.
 Examples include type 2 diabetes, kidney disease, some lung diseases and stroke.

 Things you can do to reduce the risk of developing a preventable chronic condition include:

 - getting enough physical activity

 - maintaining a healthy weight

 - maintaining healthy blood pressure

 Cancer is another type of chronic condition.
 You can either prevent cancer or, if found early, reduce illness and the chances of death by participating in our screening programs:

 - BreastScreen Australia Program